infocusp/scaLR/README.md

 ```
 pip install torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 --index-url https://download.pytorch.org/whl/cu118

-If `torch not found` error pops-up if running the pipeline when installed using option 1 above, consider installing it using option 2.
+If `torch not found` error pops-up if running the platform when installed using option 1 above, consider installing it using option 2.
 ```